eb613819/ITS-5900-Cloud-Lab-Notebook/deliverable-03/deliverable-03B/README.md

 ```

 #### Run the Test Playbook
 Ansible playbooks are run using `ansible-playbook`.
 The test playbook is called `azure-subscription-info.yml`.
-We can run it using:
+We can run it using the following command. **Note**: Ansible has a three-level verbosity switch: `-v`, `-vv`, or `-vvv` that can be helpful for debugging.
 ```bash
 ansible-playbook azure-subscription-info.yml
 ```
-**Note**: Ansible has a three-level verbosity switch: `-v`, `-vv`, or `-vvv` that can be helpful for debugging.
 This playbook runs locally and:
 - Verifies that the Azure CLI is installed.
 - Retrieves and displays the currently active Azure subscription (name, ID, and tenant ID).